-A large portion of the County's net position resulting from modified cash basis transactions (\$2,088,625) reflects the County's investment in capital assets.
+A large portion of the County's net position resulting from modified cash basis transactions (\$2,260,077) reflects the County's investment in capital assets.
 These assets are not available for future spending.
-The remaining balance of unrestricted net position (\$4,092,252) may be used to meet the County's ongoing obligations.
+An additional portion of the County's net position (\$284,792) represents resources that are subject to external restrictions on how they may be used.
+The remaining balance of unrestricted net position (\$3,940,389) may be used to meet the County's ongoing obligations.

-Governmental Activities - Governmental activities increased the County's net position resulting from modified cash basis transactions by \$830,864 and decreased the County's net position resulting from modified cash basis transactions by \$116,170 for the fiscal years ended September 30, 2021 and 2020, respectively.
-Key elements of these increases (decreases) are as follows:
+Governmental Activities - Governmental activities increased the County's net position resulting from modified cash basis transactions by \$300,561 and \$830,864 for the fiscal years ended September 30, 2022 and 2021, respectively.
+Key elements of these increases are as follows: